This company announced it was raising prices to pay employees more. Customers were thrilled

 In April 2020, East Fork raised its minimum wage to $20 per hour, despite the fact that North Carolina’s and the federal minimum wage have been $7.25 per hour for 12 years.
 The move influenced at least a couple of local businesses to raise their own wages.
 Matisse says the plan was always to increase it to $22 as soon as they could figure out how.

 With the pandemic, and the “absurd growth and inflation” that ensued, East Fork—which had $11.8 million in revenue in 2021—started seeing an impact on its workforce almost immediately, with employees unable to make rent or forced to move two counties over.
-Meanwhile, it had been years since the company raised the prices on its pottery, which requires extensive capital investments to produce.
+Meanwhile, it had been two years since the company raised the prices on its pottery, which requires extensive capital investments to produce.

 Matisse acknowledged in her Instagram post that the company’s actions won’t fix the much broader problem of wage disparity.
 “But until the federal and state government get their acts together, until billionaires start opening up their wallets and giving their money away, until big businesses much, much bigger than ours start putting in the work,” she wrote, “the onus falls on loud-mouth businesses and their fiery consumers—like us, like you—to do what we can, make thoughtful choices, to engage in ongoing personal work to extricate the impact of oppressive systems from our own mental landscapes, and to make a great big fuss wherever we can.”